SETLatWork/setlatwork-client/README.md

 This code is released as open source for the confidence of SETL@Work users.
 In an effort to provide transparency as to the workings of the client application.

-You may view the code and execute it, but have no right to make changes or redistribute it.
-By downloading this code you also accept our terms and conditions found on our website: https://www.setlatwork.com/page/4/terms%20and%20conditions
+By downloading this code you also accept our terms and conditions found on our website: https://www.setlatwork.com/terms-and-conditions.html

 # Run